Dr Sarah ParryTitle

 Meanings of nature (2008 - 2010)

-I coordinated a network of scholars to explore the relationship between developments in genomics and our knowledge and understanding of 'nature'.
+Funded through the ESRC's Genomics Network I coordinated a network of scholars to explore the relationship between developments in genomics and our knowledge and understanding of 'nature'.
 I subsequently co-edited a book (with John Dupré) on the same topic which was published in 2010 (see below).

 Public engagement and stem cell research (2005 - 2008)

-Funded under the ESRC's programme, "Stem Cell Research: The Economic and Social Agenda", I recently completed a three year project: "The Social Dynamics of Public Engagement in Stem Cell Research".
+Funded under the ESRC's programme, "Stem Cell Research: The Economic and Social Agenda", I was principal investigator on a three year project: "The Social Dynamics of Public Engagement in Stem Cell Research".
 This was a collaborative project with Sarah Cunningham-Burley (Public Health Sciences & CRFR), Wendy Faulkner (Science Studies Unit) and Austin Smith (Institute for Stem Cell Biology, University of Cambridge).
 We also had a research fellow and a science communications officer working as part of the research team.
 The project had two aims: first, to explore the views of a wide range of publics and experts in Scotland and, second, to develop engagement methods for establishing a dialogue between different groups.